RolnickLab/antenna-docs/docs/index.md

 # Antenna documentation

+!!! note

-!
-DISCLAIMER - This documentation is a work in progress !
+    This documentation is a work in progress!

-The contents are continuously update - That being said, if you notice problems or sections not up to date, please open an issue [here](https://github.com/RolnickLab/antenna/issues).
+If you notice problems or sections not up to date, please open an issue [here](https://github.com/RolnickLab/antenna-docs).
+For contributions, checkout [this](sections/dev-guide/update-documentation) article.